rdkcentral/firebolt-certification-app/docs/Execution.md

 ```

-for more specific triggering follow instructions
+For more specific triggering follow instructions
 [RunTest Handler documentation](intentReaderHandlers/RunTestHandler.md).

-# Test Types
+## Test Types

-## Sanity
+### Sanity

 Sanity testing ensures that all APIs function correctly at a basic level, serving as a quick check method.
-Execute the Sanity Test Suite from the UI, as described in the 'Supported Ways of Execution' section.
+Execute the Sanity Test Suite, as described in the [Supported Ways of Execution](#supported-ways-of-execution) section.
 This suite tests all APIs by invoking predefined calls under each API, offering a comprehensive overview of basic functionality.

-## Regression
+### Regression

-Regression testing involves in-depth testing to ensure new features or changes haven't adversely affected existing functionality.
-Create custom test cases with specific parameters tailored to the features or changes being tested.
-Send requests with custom parameters and verify responses against predefined data sets for targeted testing.
-to trigger those tests, build a framework communicating with your device, and send requests and verify responses as needed.
+For regression testing a user may want to send requests with custom parameters and verify responses against predefined data sets for targeted testing.
+To trigger those tests, users may be inclined to build out a Framework that allows for communicating with your device, and can both send requests and verify responses as needed.

-# Modes of communication
+## Modes of communication

 Different modes of communication offer flexibility in test approach, tailored to specific testing needs.